 Total votes cast 104

-Climb the flake in the left rib of Straight Crack, step and climb the fine face direct.
+Climb the flake in the left rib of Straight Crack, step left and climb the fine face direct.
 Rounded and with less gear than you might like.
-A viable alternative to Christmas Crack on 25th December?
+An alternative to Christmas Crack on 25th December?

 Login to your ROCKFAX account to add your comments - Search for comments.